World Green Building Council: Member Green Building Councils

 GBCs are independent, non-profit organisations made up of businesses and organisations working in the building and construction industry.
 As members of WorldGBC, they work to advance green building in their own countries, as well as working with other GBCs to achieve environmental, economic and social goals on a larger, global scale.

 GBCs are organised into five Regional Networks - powerful, collaborative platforms where they can effectively exchange knowledge, generate new ideas and design solutions that speed up green building in their own markets and across the region.
 WorldGBC's five main areas are the Americas, Africa, Asia Pacific, Europe, and the Middle East and North Africa.

 Member GBCs also stand at one of WorldGBC's three levels of development: Prospective, Emerging and Established.

 Corporate Advisory Board

 WorldGBC's Corporate Advisory Board is a select group of companies which are leaders on sustainability and which serve to guide WorldGBC on its strategy and activities.
 The financial support of the Corporate Advisory Board enables WorldGBC to advance green buildings as an effective solution to environmental, social and economic issues, and help member Green Building Councils to grow and flourish.

-There are currently members of the Corporate Advisory Board: AkzoNobel, City Developments Ltd, JLL, JPMorgan Chase, Keppel Land, Lendlease, Majid Al Futtaim, Philips, Saint-Gobain, Shaw Contract, United Technologies Corporation and Volvo Construction Equipment.
+There are currently members of the Corporate Advisory Board: Siemens, AkzoNobel, City Developments Ltd, JLL, JPMorgan Chase, Keppel Land, Lendlease, Majid Al Futtaim, Philips, Saint-Gobain, Shaw Contract, United Technologies Corporation and Volvo Construction Equipment.